yr5913/school-web-app/README.md

 4. Turned debug on for the condition evaluation report
 5. excluding DataSourceAutoConfiguration.class to test
 6. multiple paths to single controller method
+7. Using thymeleaf to usage templates for displaying dynamic content for the home page